IsaiahGit/portfolio/README.md

-This was a project for class which uses HTML, CSS, and Bootstrap.
+This was a project which uses HTML, CSS, and Bootstrap.